The (b)right future of batteries in Perth

-- For large commercial quantities, we can collect and recycle your batteries.
-The plastic and metals are processed and in turn used again in the manufacture of new batteries.
+- For large commercial quantities, we can collect and recycle your batteries on request.
+The plastic and metals are processed and in turn, used again in the manufacture of new batteries.

 - Reduce landfill waste: Recycling diverts batteries from ending up in landfill where they can’t break down.

 - Environmental impact: Prevents toxic metals from entering the natural environment and harming public health.